zu2/chibicc-6800-v1/README.md

 - **3+ Arguments:** Less efficient due to additional `INS`.

 Register-based arguments are saved during the prologue and accessed as local variables within functions.
 Further optimizations in this area are possible.

+### Function Arguments Handling

+Adjusting the stack in the called function can make the return process trickier.
+Instead of just using `RTS`, you'll need extra instructions like `TSX/LDX 0,X/INS.../JMP 0,X`.
+However, if many `INS` instructions are required, the difference in how the callee restores the stack becomes less significant.

 ## float/long in zero page